MrJul/ReSharper.EnhancedTooltip/README.md

 What's ReSharper.EnhancedTooltip?
 --------------
-It's a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) 8.1 that colorizes the tooltip as well as the parameter information popup.
+It's a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) 8.0 and 8.1 that colorizes the tooltip as well as the parameter information popup.

 Installation
 ------------
 Visual Studio 2010, 2012 and 2013 are supported.
-ReSharper 8.1 EAP 8.1.22.190 or later must be installed.
+ReSharper 8.0.x or 8.1 EAP 8.1.22.190 (or later) must be installed.

 Install the plugin using the built-in Extension Manager from the ReSharper menu.
 Don't forget to select _Include Prerelease_.